Learn how to order low carb Chipotle.

 - Corn Salsa – 12 net carbs

 Just in case you you’re a low carb drinker like me, their margaritas are also off limits.
-I was thinking to myself, “hey it’s tequila and lime juice, soda water…that should be fine”.
-Then I checked the menu and found that their margaritas have 25 grams of carbs each.
+I was thinking to myself, “hey it’s tequila, lime juice, and soda water…that should be fine”.
+Then I checked the menu and found that their margaritas have 25g net carbs .